Michael Trout,( Founder) Executive Director of Strategy and Development

 Will was one of the original 12 young men that started YMEN back in 1996.
 He stayed with the organization and graduated college from Olivet Nazarene University as the FIRST African American male to get a degree in elementary education in the school’s 100-year history.
 After teaching at both Catalyst School and LEARN Charter School, Will joined the YMEN team full time as our Program Director.
 He and his wife, Denise live in the Lawndale community and run YMEN’s college residential program for students who attend local colleges and universities.
 Will is a lead instructor in Dare to Be King and YMEN’s Big Biz Entrepreneurship class.

-Nancy Kapp, Executive Assistant
+Alecia Brown, Executive Assistant

 Victor Roberts, Facilities Coordinator